New & Used Ford Transit: In Depth

 SEE LOCAL CLASSIFIEDS

-Meanwhile, Ford has also sold its Transit van in overseas markets.
+The Transit name isn't new to Ford, as the automaker has sold these vans in overseas markets for decades.
 It's always been more efficiency-minded than the Econoline (as well as a little taller and narrower, typically); and for 2015, as part of Ford's effort to make its core products global efforts, it's redone the Transit in a way that will replace the Econoline lineup—and play as well in the U.S. as it does elsewhere in the world.

 First off, the Transit is not at all related to the Ford Transit Connect.
 The Transit Connect is a much smaller vehicle, with a minivan-like Transit Connect Wagon passenger version; but the Transit vans, which are going on sale to compete against the new Ram ProMaster (Fiat-based) vans sold by Chrysler, remain entirely focused around commercial duty.